Khalid bin Salman Al Saud: Early life and education

-Khalid bin Salman was born in 1988.
-He is the son of King Salman and his third spouse, Fahda bint Falah Al Hithlain.
+Prince Khalid bin Salman was born in 1988.
+He is the son of King Salman and his third spouse Fahda bint Falah Al Hithlain.

-Prince Khalid earned a bachelor's degree in aviation sciences from King Faisal Air Academy, and continued his education in the United States.
+Prince Khalid earned a bachelor's degree in Aviation Sciences from King Faisal Air Academy and continued his education in the United States.
 He obtained a certificate from Harvard University in their senior executives in the national and international security program.
 He also studied advanced electronic warfare in Paris, France.
 Prince Khalid was enrolled in Georgetown University to pursue his higher education in the university's master of arts in security studies program.
 Due to various official duties and tasks, his studies were postponed prior to his appointment as ambassador to the United States.

 Military career

 After graduating from the King Faisal Air Academy, Prince Khalid joined the Royal Saudi Air Force.
 He commenced his aviation career by flying T-6 Texan and T-38 aircraft at Columbus Air Force Base in Mississippi.
 He then started flying F-15 S and was also appointed as a Tactical Intelligence Officer in addition to his duties as an F-15 S pilot with the 92nd Squadron of the RSAF 3rd Wing at King Abdulaziz Air Base in Dhahran.